Department of Environmental Engineering

-Camacho, Lucy M Assistant Professor, Department of Environmental Engineering; B.S., Technische Universitat Dresden (Germany); M.S., Technische Universitat Dresden (Germany); Ph.D., New Mexico State University.
+Camacho, Lucy M Associate Professor, Department of Environmental Engineering; B.S., Technische Universitat Dresden (Germany); M.S., Technische Universitat Dresden (Germany); Ph.D., New Mexico State University.

 Lynn, Thomas Visiting Assistant Professor, Department of Environmental Engineering; B.S., University of South Florida; M.S., University of South Florida; Ph.D., University of South Florida.

 Ramirez, David Associate Professor, Department of Environmental Engineering; Chair; B.S., Universidad Autonoma de Aguascalientes (Mexico); M.S., University of Illinois at Urbana-Champaign; Ph.D., University of Illinois at Urbana-Champaign.